-- Today you are going to build your own gym that you can use to get your exercise. - Clear an area on the floor in your home that you can use as your gym.
+- Today you are going to build your own gym that you can use to get exercise. - Clear an area on the floor in your home that you can use as your gym.
 Or, you can set your gym up outside if you have the space.
 The area should be about as big as a twin bed. - Fill your 2 plastic drink bottles and 1 milk carton with water.
 (If the milk carton is too heavy, fill it halfway.)
 Make sure the tops are on tightly.
 These will be the weights that you will use to build strength. - Lay a towel or a mat out.
 You will use this for floor exercises. - Use your masking tape (or string or chalk) to make a ladder shape on the floor.
 See the picture to the right.
-You will use this for jumping and running (this is called cardio exercise which is exercise that gets your heartbeat). - You should have 3 sections to your gym: your weights section, your floor exercises section with your towel, and your cardio section with your tape ladder. - Once you are all set up, use your new gym to do the workout on the next page.
+You will use this for jumping and running (this is called cardio exercise which is exercise that raises your heartbeat). - You should have 3 sections to your gym: your weights section, your floor exercises section with your towel, and your cardio section with your tape ladder. - Once you are all set up, use your new gym to do the workout on the next page.

-- If delivering the activity digitally, create and post a video where you show youth how to create and use the equipment and model the workout for them. - If delivering the activity virtually, consider doing the workout together live, like a home workout video.
+- If delivering the activity digitally, create and post a video where you show youth how to create and use the equipment and model the workout for them. - If delivering the activity virtually consider doing the workout together live, like a home workout video.

 - Use the gym every day this week by trying the 'DIY Workout Challenge'. - Come up with new ways to use the same equipment.
 What other exercises could you do with your equipment? - Add to your gym.
 Make bins for a ball toss, a DIY jump rope, a hopscotch out of masking tape, etc. - If there are other kids in your home, use the gym together.
 Create a circuit where you all cycle through each of the stations. - Keep it going.
-Create a new workout once a week that uses the same equipment.
+Create new workouts once a week that use the same equipment.

 - How did your workout go?
 What exercise was hardest for you?
-What was easiest for you? - What other exercises could you do with your plastic bottle weights?
-Your milk carton weight?
-Your tape ladder?
-Your resistance training mat? - How can you take care of yourself while you are working out (e.g., stretching, hydration)?
-Why is it important to do these things?
+What was easiest for you? - What other exercises could you do with your gvm? - How can you take care of yourself while you are working out (e.g., stretching, hydration)? - Why is it important to do these things?